 Waterfront Takes Center Stage in Expansion Project Vision

-Broward County's Convention Center is South Florida’s premiere waterfront conference center – a breathtakingly beautiful 600,000 square foot LEED EB Gold Certified facility, just a five-minute drive from Broward County's Fort Lauderdale-Hollywood International Airport and less than one mile from our famed Blue Wave Beaches.
+Broward County Convention Center is South Florida’s premiere waterfront conference center – a breathtakingly beautiful 600,000 square foot LEED EB Gold Certified facility.

 This is an exciting time for Broward County as the plan to expand our first-class Convention Center and enhance the site with a headquarter hotel begins to take shape.
 The master planning process has included months of gathering input from key stakeholders and members of the public.
 The vision for the new and improved complex takes full advantage of the site’s waterfront location, and integrates surrounding assets and businesses to create a sense of place and encourage further, sustainable development.